lukemurraynz/lukemurraynz.github.io/blog/2016-10-29-microsoft-ignite-nz-2016-what-a-blast.md

 After some afternoon tea – my next session was: **Reducing the network impact of Windows 10 feature and quality updates** &#8211; the speaker for this session was Michael Niehaus one of the top experts in Windows deployment and management.
 This session detailed ‘_Windows as a service_’ Microsoft push with Windows 10 management – in terms of Feature updates and their size, and getting into the rhythm of maintaining and keeping the Windows Desktop and image up to date.
 With rough Feature update sizes about 3.5GB every 6 months this needs awareness and some changes to SCCM cache size on the endpoint devices – such as changing this to 10GB and using technologies such as Branch Cache Distributed Hosts or Configuration Manager Peer Cache to distribute the updates and allow them to be distributed from endpoint devices to other endpoint devices on the same subnet reducing the hit to the distribution points – which works well with the fluid nature of the SCCM client check-in _(one client will check in and store the update to the local cache, allowing the next client on the subnet that checks in to retrieve the content from that endpoint device without having to connect back to the datacentre and hit the distribution points)_.

-### <span id="Day_2_Wednesday_26th_October_2016">Day 2 (Wednesday 26<sup>th</sup> October 2016):</span>
+### Day 2 (Wednesday 26th October 2016):

 Day 2 – After the first day – I now knew where the rooms were for the sessions and was able to get myself into the rhythm.
 With my sessions and their locations added to my Calendar I was easily able to go from session to session without an issue – which was good timing considering this was the first full day of sessions!

 I started the day with a soft-skills session &#8211; **Stay in control when everything is out of control, and other brain hacks for techies** this was held in the Sky City Theatre which and was very fascinating!
-The session revealed a few tricks to do while stress *_breathe_* and ways of thinking such as being the devil’s advocate for yourself as everyone is bias with their own opinions because of their personal and professional experiences, seeing how the other people may think differently and why they may thing differently.
+The session revealed a few tricks to do while stress _*breathe*_ and ways of thinking such as being the devil’s advocate for yourself as everyone is bias with their own opinions because of their personal and professional experiences, seeing how the other people may think differently and why they may thing differently.
 An interesting fact – because of the glucose levels – judges were much more likely to accept prisoners’ requests for parole at the beginning of the day than the at end after they had a break or a fresh start!

 Next up was another soft session which was again quite interesting &#8211; **Microsoft&#8217;s trusted and secure cloud services** this session was led by Join Russell Craig, Microsoft NZ National Technology Officer and Michael Brick from Microsoft’s NZ Legal counsel and their discussion revolved around Azure Cloud Security.
 This was interesting in the development and the security certifications the Microsoft Azure platforms gets audited upon a daily basis.
 It is aligned to just about all security standards including Cloud Security Alliance and the GCIO and that New Zealand Clinical data was authorized and was getting stored on the Azure datacentres in Australia with the New Zealand government having a ‘_cloud first_’ approach which includes the Azure stack where applicable.
 This potentially opens up the ability for Office 365 and other Microsoft services for the New Zealand Health Industry outside of just identity management.